electricsquare/introduction-to-neural-networks/README.md

 We have successfully loaded the MNIST data!
 ```

-You can see what this all looks like in the example folder [examples/01_downloading_the_minst_database](https://github.com/moosichu/introduction-to-neural-networks/tree/master/examples/01_downloading_the_mnist_database).
+You can see how this all comes together in [examples/01_downloading_the_minst_database](https://github.com/moosichu/introduction-to-neural-networks/tree/master/examples/01_downloading_the_mnist_database).

 Now we are ready to start training a neural network using this data!

 #### Training and evaluating a neural network

+For this step, we will be adding to our `process_digits.py` script in multiple steps to write a program that will train and evaluate a neural network.
+The result of this step is available in [examples/02_training_and_testing_the_network](https://github.com/moosichu/introduction-to-neural-networks/tree/master/examples/02_training_and_testing_the_network).

 Now we are loading the data into the python script, we can feed it into a neural network by using **[scikit-learn](https://scikit-learn.org)**.
 Scikit-learn is a very powerful and user-friendly machine learning library for Python, with capabilities far beyond the realms of neural networks.
 It is itself a good source for learning about various machine learning algorithms.